totalemail/blog/content/road-map.md

 - Improve the quality of the scoring system
 - Improve API and SDKs
 - Add ability for visitors to 'vote' on the maliciousness of emails and their contents
-    - Experiment with voting systems to engage passive and busy users
+    - Experiment with voting systems to engage passive and busy visitors

 <img src='https://drscdn.500px.org/photo/245669351/m%3D900/v2?user_id=23113227&webp=true&sig=d6b782189bcb707755522d5d32563704a61d685af1df3d5c0c751a855541f855' alt='Mountain Road by Floyd Hightower on 500px.com'>